dougmpRX/fcc-challenge-2/README.md

-# fcc-challenge-2
+# FreeCodeCamp Challenge 2: Build a Survey Form
-FreeCodeCamp Challenge 2: Build a Survey Form
+This is part of the Responsive Web Design Course.